Drashti199801/FIFA-Analysis-Tableau-/README.md

 # Insights from dashboard

-  i.
-Explore the top 10 countries excelling in penalty skills.
+   - Explore the top 10 countries excelling in penalty skills.

-  ii.
-Analyze player loyalty through the distribution of time spent at their current clubs.
+   - Analyze player loyalty through the distribution of time spent at their current clubs.

-  iii.
-Visualize the global distribution of football talent on an interactive map.
+   - Visualize the global distribution of football talent on an interactive map.

-  iv.
-Understand the economic dynamics of player contracts with a wage vs. value comparison.
+   - Understand the economic dynamics of player contracts with a wage vs. value comparison.

-  v.
-Examine the distribution of players based on their preferred foot.
+   - Examine the distribution of players based on their preferred foot.

-  vi.
-Identify the top 5 countries contributing the most players to the dataset.
+   - Identify the top 5 countries contributing the most players to the dataset.

-  vii.
-Gain insights into the distribution of player ratings, providing a comprehensive view of talent levels.
+   - Gain insights into the distribution of player ratings, providing a comprehensive view of talent levels.

-  viii.This interactive Tableau dashboard offers a holistic exploration of football player attributes, demographics, and performance metrics.
+   - This interactive Tableau dashboard offers a holistic exploration of football player attributes, demographics, and performance metrics.